-Another interesting topic of exploration is dihadrons with one hadron produced in the current fragmenta-823 tion region and the other in the target fragmentation region.
-This process is known as Double SIDIS [134].
-824 and is sensitive to the fracture functions, which describe the probability of the production of a hadron in the 825 target fragmentation region, on the condition that a quark in the target was struck and later fragments into 826 additional hadrons.
+Another interesting topic of exploration is dihadrons with one hadron produced in the current fragmentation region and the other in the target fragmentation region.
+This process is known as Double SIDIS [130], and is sensitive to the fracture functions, which describe the probability of the production of a hadron in the target fragmentation region, on the condition that a quark in the target was struck and later fragments into additional hadrons.
 The large acceptance at CLAS allows for the unique opportunity for this measurement.

-827 The proposed set of measurements with longitudinally polarized proton and deuteron targets will yield 828 a comprehensive set of azimuthal moments in spin-dependent and independent SIDIS, providing access to 829 corresponding distribution and fragmentation functions in a wide range of x, Q^2 , z, and M_h .
-Our data, 830 combined with the data from HERMES, COMPASS, and Belle, will provide independent (complementary to 831 e^+/e^-) measurements of polarized pion and kaon DiFFs and will allow a study of leading twist distributions 832 complementary to single hadron SIDIS analyses.
-833
+The proposed set of measurements with longitudinally polarized proton and deuteron targets will yield a comprehensive set of azimuthal moments in spin-dependent and independent SIDIS, providing access to corresponding distribution and fragmentation functions in a wide range of x, $Q^2$ , z, and $M_h$ .
+Our data, combined with the data from HERMES, COMPASS, and Belle, will provide independent (complementary to $e^+/e^-$ ) measurements of polarized pion and kaon DiFFs and will allow a study of leading twist distributions complementary to single hadron SIDIS analyses.

-To achieve this goal we request to run as a Run Group C addition, with a total of 208 days of beam time 834 with an 11 GeV, highly polarized electron beam in Hall B with luminosity of 10^{35} cm-2sec-1; the breakdown 835 of this beam time is shown in Table XIV.
-Note that the PAC has approved 120 days for NH_3 and 60 days 836 for ND_3 , however, it would be nice to have more beam time for a deuteron target, to compensate for its 837 lower polarization.
-The proposed 3He target, also submitted to PAC48, offers an additional target option 838 for measurements with polarized neutrons; data from a 3He target could be combined with data from ND3, 839 which would greatly improve the statistical precision of asymmetries from a polarized neutron target.
-All 840 of the proposed measurements in this document can be performed with a 3 He target as well.
-We conclude 841 by noting that while the measurements in this proposal require a substantial commitment of beam time, we 842
+To achieve this goal, we request a total of 208 days of beam time with an 11 GeV, highly polarized electron beam in Hall B with luminosity of $10^{35} {\rm cm}^{-2} {\rm sec}^{-1}$ .
+The breakdown of this beam time is shown in Table XIV.
+We request more beam time for ND3 than for NH3, to compensate for the lower polarization of ND3.
+A proposed He target offers an additional longitudinally polarized target option, which provides further leverage on understanding the flavor dependence of these measurements; all of the proposed measurements in this document can be performed with a He target as well.
+We want to conclude by noting that while this proposed experiment requires a substantial commitment of beam time, we will simultaneously take data with already approved experiments to study the inclusive and semi-inclusive DIS [133-136].

-Time Activity 3 days Commissioning: Beam raster set up, trigger optimization, low energy calibration runs 120 days Production data taking on NH_3 60 days Production data taking on ND_3 3 days $(1 \ 1/2$ hours every other day) Target anneals and/or target changes 15 days (intermittent with production data) Calibration runs on 12 C and empty target 5 days Production runs on 15 N 2 day (1 hour every other day - concurrent with anneals) Möller polarimeter runs
+Time Activity

+3 days Commissioning: Beam raster set up, trigger optimization,

+low energy calibration runs

+60 days Production data taking on NH 3

+120 days Production data taking on ND 3

+$3 ext{ days} (1 ext{ } 1/2 ext{ hours every other day})$ Target anneals and/or target changes

+15 days (intermittent with production data) Calibration runs on C and empty target

+5 days Production runs on N

+$2~\mathrm{day}$ (1 hour every other day - concurrent with anneals) Möller polarimeter runs